 This was the so called “safe” level set several years ago however it was removed in 1994 from the ACOG guidelines.
 Women were told it was unsafe to exercise above this level.
 This is untrue.
 Pregnant Women can exercise with a raised heart rate for shorter periods and at lower rates for longer periods.

-As a guideline try to aim for 15-20 min of low impact cardio 2-3 times a week with a heart rate of 120-165 bpm (beats per min)
+As a guideline try to aim for 15-20 min of low impact cardio 2-3 times a week and follow the “talk test” – this means you should be able to hold a conversion when exercising.

 With regular cardio exercise the size of the placenta increases, and so does its capacity to exchange oxygen and CO2, and nutrients and waste products.
 Providing amazing nourishment for your baby.